osuosl/cs312/source/slides/07_storage_kickstart.rst

 Issues with LVM
 ---------------

-* Requires an initrd if the rootfs is in lvm
+* Requires an initrd if the rootfs is in lvm (although this is default these days)

   * Can be make troubleshooting difficult sometimes